 I published a new post recently where I showed simple steps to create a free landing page using my

 Similarly, recheck all categories, and insert the pages that makes most sense when a new visitor comes to your blog.
-If you’ve products to sell or lead magnets then ensure that they are up to date, and are linked up in the menu.
+If you’ve digital products to sell or lead magnets then ensure that they are up to date, and are linked up in the menu.